 The agencies consider single-factor authentication, as the only control mechanism, to be inadequate for high-risk transactions involving access to customer information or the movement of funds to other parties.
 Financial institutions offering Internet-based products and services to their customers should use effective methods to authenticate the identity of customers using those products and services.
 The authentication techniques employed by the financial institution should be appropriate to the risks associated with those products and services.
 Account fraud and identity theft are frequently the result of single-factor (e.g., ID/password) authentication exploitation.
-Where risk assessments indicate that the use of single-factor authentication is inadequate, financial institutions should implement multifactor authentication, layered security, or other controls reasonably calculated to mitigate those risks.
+Where risk assessments indicate that the use of

-1 Board of Governors of the Federal Reserve System, Federal Deposit Insurance Corporation, National Credit Union Administration, Office of the Comptroller of the Currency, and Office of Thrift Supervision.
+Board of Governors of the Federal Reserve System, Federal Deposit Insurance Corporation, National Credit

+Union Administration, Office of the Comptroller of the Currency, and Office of Thrift Supervision.
 2 Customer information means any record containing nonpublic personal information as defined in the Interagency Guidelines Establishing Information Security Standards at section I.C.2.
 12 CFR Part 30, app.
 B (OCC); 12 CFR Part 208, app.
 D-2 and Part 225, app.
 F (FRB); 12 CFR Part 364, app.
 B (FDIC); 12 CFR Part 570, app.
 B (OTS); and 12 CFR Part 748, app.
 A (NCUA).